lhartigan15/LLO8200_updated/index.md

 LMS Mod 1 - no updates \
 LMS Mod 2 - no updates \
 LMS Mod 3 - [Updated .Rmd file](https://raw.githubusercontent.com/lhartigan15/LLO8200_updated/main/Mod3_webscraping_updated.Rmd)
+LMS Mod 4 - no updates \

 ### Datasets for the Semester
-*these are all available on the LMS - removing from here to avoid confusion*
+*these are all available on the LMS - if we need to add any this term, I'll put them here*

 ### Problem Sets
 Each problem set should be uploaded to the LMS _before_ we meet for live session on the given due date.
 All submissions must include two files to receive credit: